 We all hear how important it is to look after your pelvic floor after having a baby – but what does that actually mean?!

-It’s important to keep on top of the following things in the first few weeks after having a vaginal birth: (C-section to come in a later issue)
+It’s important to keep on top of the following things in the first few weeks after having a vaginal birth:

 - Managing perineal swelling and pain

 - Toileting posture